-In a large meta-analysis involving 3286 participants, pramipexole was shown to improve the symptoms of patients with primary moderate-to-severe Restless Leg Syndrome and may be better than ropinirole.
+In a large meta-analysis involving 3286 participants, pramipexole was shown to improve the symptoms of patients with primary moderate-to-severe Restless Leg Syndrome and maybe better than ropinirole.
 In a small study, rotigotine improved periodic limb movements and Restless Leg Syndrome symptoms in the short term among end-stage renal disease (ESRD) patients.

-The use of alpha2-delta calcium-channel ligand (Gabapentin or Pregabalin) should be considered for initial treatment of those patients who have severe sleep disturbance, comorbid insomnia, anxiety, pain, or a previous history of an impulse control disorder (ICD).
+The use of alpha2-delta calcium-channel ligand (Gabapentin or Pregabalin) should be considered for the initial treatment of those patients who have severe sleep disturbance, comorbid insomnia, anxiety, pain, or a previous history of an impulse control disorder (ICD).

 Restless leg syndrome in pregnancy usually resolves after delivery.